 Who would have guessed that the most attractive currency in the world could be something that you cannot touch, taste, smell or hear?
-In fact, you cannot physically experience it outside of seeing it represented on a digital screen.
+In fact, you cannot physically experience it outside of seeing it presented on a digital screen.

-Cryptocurrencies are not yet the most powerful currency but as people become familiar with the circulation of bespoke non-physical coins, it seems to be heading that way, ultimately killing the dollar and decentralising the money system.
+Cryptocurrency is not yet the most powerful currency on the planet but as people become familiar with the circulation of bespoke non-physical coins, it seems to be heading that way, ultimately killing the dollar and decentralising the money system.
 But this will not be immediate, the Queen B on the block is Bitcoin and she means different things to different people.
 As she flirts with investors and anarcho-capitalists alike, they all seem to want a bit as you will come to see.

 What’s All The Fuss About?

 In 2010 I was baffled by the concept of e-gold so I became curious.
 Virtual gold-backed by real gold?
 How can you trust it, who, what, where, why?
 I was lead to discover that people were beginning to use an alternative currency called Bitcoin.
-Immediately I thought that this may be the beginning of my ideal– A world of unregulated, free trade.
+Immediately I thought that this may be the beginning of my ideal–a world of unregulated, adult, consenting, free trade.
 Being a traditionalist at heart, a currency that you cannot touch seemed well abstract and wasn’t easy for me to accept, but on the other hand, a currency owned by the people: understandable.

-Even after reading numerous articles, and watching videos, it all still made no sense to me.
+Even after reading numerous articles, and watching as many videos, it all still made no sense to me.
 In fact if you have never even heard of crypto, the Chinese language may be easier to grasp.
-My interest was destined to go MIA after realising the amount of processing power needed to generate a substantial amount of Bitcoin (more here).
-It was an investment that I felt was too expensive, time-consuming and risky; it didn’t quite weigh up.
+My interest was destined to go MIA after realising the amount of processing power needed to generate a substantial amount of Bitcoin (more here); it was an investment that I felt was too expensive, time-consuming and risky; it didn’t quite weigh up.
 Fast forward five years, I only recently returned as, what I call, a late-early adopter as this was just before the period of mass awareness–2016 to the present.
 My interest soared.
 I now see that I was clueless and still am as to how many fresh possibilities cryptocurrencies offered, it’s almost a sin not to know.

 Although much about this new type of money has become common talk, I still couldn’t grasp a full understanding of it.
 I put this down to the complexity, the huge scope of this money of account thing, the volatility and the many huge unanswered questions surrounding it.
 But now, I think it’s safe to say that four years on, many of the initial issues, such as the convenience and transfer times, have been addressed with its natural evolution.
 By the growing amount of startups and the thousands of crypto exchanges emerging online right off of its back, you can see that the world is shifting.

-False Evidence Appearing Real
+False Evidence Appearing Real (rant warning)

 To some corporations, their concern for public health is far less than the profits on the sales of their Warfarin and Oxaliplatin drugs.

 Grooming politicians to introduce foreign policies that harm the locals and benefit the investor is not what you would want to call fair trade, in a common market or a united nation.
-Well, at least not in a natural mind.
+Well, at least not in any natural mind.

 In Securities We Trust

 So it’s likely that the fractured minds of ‘We the people’ are the ones that will succumb to the fictitious rumours and play the biggest roll in trying to bring down the unfamiliar, new coin on the block through this farmed fear.

 Being so used to pimping cash by centralising its flow, starving a country or two here and there, every measure is being taken to get her into bondage like all other currencies.
 When it’s finally known that Bitcoin is not for private sale, she’s actually from a clean background and is really a question of our own values, we may stop wasting time with the insults, they’re self-harming.

-Designed For The People
+Designed For the People

-Ultimately what this means: is that as the world decides on which cryptocurrencies to adopt, media campaigns are being tailored to steer us into accepting the ones that governments can breach making it is possible for Bitcoin to fail into the hands of the
+Ultimately what this means: is that as the world decides on which cryptocurrencies to adopt, media campaigns are being tailored to steer us into accepting the ones that governments can breach, making it possible for Bitcoin to fail into the hands of the

-It’s not too far a stretch of the imagination to think that this could easily be repeated on a global scale by the takeover of the primary cryptocoin.
-Or by simply pulling their final hand–the law, deeming all trading in Bitcoin and other currencies illegal while still holding on to our crypto.
+It’s not too far a stretch of the imagination to think that this could easily be repeated on a global scale by the takeover of the primary crypto coin or by simply pulling their final hand–the law, deeming all trading in Bitcoin and other currencies illegal while still holding on to our crypto.
 All because of it’s threat to the dollar.

 Meanwhile online, the rumours keep coming.
 One such rumour suggests that Satoshi Nakamoto (Bitcoins creator) isn’t a real person but really just an anagram made from four major telecommunication companies names, adding doubt about her ethics and intentions amongst the already confused world.
-Then there’s other talk suggesting that Sophia, the first Saudi Arabian robot citizen (oh god!), masterminded the whole thing.
-The spread of this useless fear satisfies only those interested parties of war funding dollars.
+Then there’s other talk suggesting that Sophia, the first Saudi Arabian robot citizen (oh God!), masterminded the whole thing.
+The spread of this useless fear satisfies only those interested parties of war-funding dollars.

 In September 2017 Jamie Dimon, CEO of J.P.
-Morgan said ‘I’d fire a JPM trader in a second who traded that.
-It’s against the rules, it’s stupid, it’s dangerous”.
+Morgan said, ‘I’d fire a J P M trader in a second who traded that.
+It’s against the rules, it’s stupid, it’s dangerous’.
 This was in reference to cryptocurrencies and was stated when the banks started panicking after taking notice of crypto’s profitable rise and the inevitable threat to their financial system.
 The comment seemed emotional, desperate and a little less calculated than the deeper, Edward Bernays style, psychological attacks that the media are dishing out today.

-Dimon later went on to say: He regrets saying this and believes in the technology behind it.
+Dimon later went on to say that he ‘regrets saying this and believes in the technology behind it’.
 J. P. Morgan Chase have since announced the launch of a blockchain based system.
 It’s hard to believe that a decentralised system can come from such destabilised views.

 It’s becoming increasingly obvious how all the negatives at the centre of cryptocurrency news conveniently leave you feeling doubtful and confused, highlighting an agenda to crucify the saviour.
 Its decline could only aid those who have something major to lose on the outside and are possibly allergic to honesty.
 Ultimately we all fail to recognise and support the huge security benefits that Bitcoin has to offer.

 It’s almost like Colonel Mustard is looking pretty nervous right now after pointing at Mr.Green for all those years; because this technology could mean, in essence, total accountability and no hidden spending, arms deals, misappropriated funds, toxic loans or ghost contractors on the part of the government.
 It’s very transparent and almost an alien in this deceptive world that we have become accustomed to living in.
-You would expect it to be embraced with both arms but the tabloid dependent world doesn’t like it.
+You would expect it to be embraced with both arms but the tabloid dependent world doesn’t like it one bit.
 And the rest of us–we get it.

 In 2014, Bitnation was founded by Susanne Tarkowski Tempelhof.
 Her ideas were formed around her father being stateless for a decade and witnessing unethical and non-sustainable governance during the Arab Spring.
 Her desire to create a more fluid communication between the people and the system, promoting the power to choose in all aspects of living and government, in particular, led to the creation of Bitnation.

-Bitnation has an ethical, nurturing core and seeks to simplify the contractual communication between different parties for a more sound resolution without interference.
-The heart behind Bitnation is just a small example of the world that the Blockchain and its cousin Bitcoin are forming from the new young minds that actually get what it actually means to equity.
+Bitnation has an ethical, nurturing core and seeks to simplify the contractual communication between different parties for a more sound resolution without centralised interference.
+The heart behind Bitnation is just a small example of the world that the Blockchain and its cousin Bitcoin are forming from the new young minds that actually get what this actually means to equity.

 “Give me control of a nation’s money and I care not who makes its laws” — Mayer Amschel Bauer Rothschild.

-Yes, they will pop up from the old world of finance with their paid reps dressed in fatigues and vans to appeal to our urbanness, hosting cryptocurrency talks to represent your saviour but in their way, for their benefit pushing their consortium or private blockchains which are not totally decentralised.
+They will pop up from the old world of finance with their paid reps to appeal to our urbanness dressed in fatigues and Vans, hosting cryptocurrency talks to represent your saviour but in their own way, for their own benefit, pushing their consortium of private blockchains which are not totally decentralised.